rach7777/monax-may/_includes/home-content/home-block5-components-b.md

 #### The Smart Contract Package Manager

 The Eris Package Manager allows smart contract developers to deploy and test packages of smart contracts to their blockchains, and interact with them once deployed.
-It is the first developer tool explicitly built for our Distributed Application Software Stack.
+It is the first developer tool explicitly built for our Distributed Application Software Stack and can be most easily analogized as git, but for blockchains.

 <a type="button" class="btn btn-eris btn-default btn-lg btn-block" href="https://epm.io">Learn More About EPM</a>